AlexandraFenec/AlexandraFenec.github.io/README.md

 # Portfolio

 Welcome to my portfolio!
-My name is Tatiana Vanchurina, I am an artist and an illustrator with experience working on various projects for a wide range of clients.
-I specialize in 2D artistry.
-My main focus revolves around creating unique characters, elements, and environments for animations, computer games, book illustrations, and various publications.
+I am an artist and illustrator based in the Netherlands, with experience working on various projects for a wide range of clients.
+I specialize in 2D artistry, focusing on creating unique characters, elements, and environments for animations, computer games, book illustrations, and various publications.
-Additionally, I have a strong inclination toward working in vector graphics, which allows for greater precision and scalability in realizing my creative ideas.

 _Some images contain watermarks as per the client’s request for displaying them publicly._